 Specify: (a) the local government entity or entities that have the authority to levy taxes or other revenues; (b) the source(s) of revenue; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement (indicate any intervening entities in the transfer process), and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c: Other Local Government Level Source(s) of Funds.
-Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c: Appendix I: Financial Accountability I-4: Non-Federal Matching Funds (3 of 3) make rmation Concerning Certain Sources of Funds.
-Indicate whether any of the funds listed in Items I-4-a or I-4-b that up the non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes es; (b) provider-related donations; and/or, (c) federal funds.
-Select one: None of the specified sources of funds contribute to the non-federal share of computable waiver costs The following source(s) are used Check each that applies: Health care-related taxes or fees Provider-related donations Federal funds For each source of funds indicated above, describe the source of the funds in detail: Appendix I: Financial Accountability I-5: Exclusion of Medicaid Payment for Room and Board a.
-Servi ices Furnished in Residential Settings.
-Select one: No services under this waiver are furnished in residential settings other than the private residence of the individual. b.
-Meth meth As specified in Appendix C, the state furnishes waiver services in residential settings other than the personal home of the individual.
-Sod for Excluding the Cost of Room and Board Furnished in Residential Settings.
-The following describes the odology that the state uses to exclude Medicaid payment for room and board in residential settings: Do n ot complete this item.
+Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c: Appendix : I: Financial Accountability I-4: Non-Federal Matching Funds (3 of 3) make rmation Concerning Certain Sources of Funds.
+Indicate whether any of the funds listed in Items I-4-a or I-4-b that e up the non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes es; (b) provider-related donations; and/or, (c) federal funds.
+Select one: Appendix I: Fi I-4: c.
+Information make up the or fees; (b) p None of the following the services Fuel of the information of None of the specified sources of funds contribute to the non-federal share of computable waiver costs The following source(s) are used Check each that applies: Health care-related taxes or fees Provider-related donations Federal funds For each source of funds indicated above, describe the source of the funds in detail: Appendix : I: Financial Accountability I-5: Exclusion of Medicaid Payment for Room and Board a.
+Serv ices Furnished in Residential Settings.
+Select one: No services under this waiver are furnished in residential settings other than the private residence of the individual.
+As specified in Appendix C, the state furnishes waiver services in residential settings other than the personal home of the individual. meth hod for Excluding the Cost of Room and Board Furnished in Residential Settings.
+The following describes the hodology that the state uses to exclude Medicaid payment for room and board in residential settings: not complete this item.